 |---|---|

-| Core group | Aim for a base of reliable players (availability + license + compliant ELO) before adding reinforcements. |
+| Core Group | Aim for a base of reliable players (availability + licence + compliant ELO) before adding reinforcements. |

 | Tested pairs | Validate 3 to 5 combinations in training to avoid last-minute scrambling. |